Shah requests Owaisi to accept Z category protection, cites security threat | Law-Order

 Home Minister Amit Shah on Monday requested AIMIM president Asaduddin Owaisi to accept Z category protection, offered by the government after a recent attack on his car, saying he still faces security threat.

-Making a statement in Rajya Sabha, Shah said the Hyderabad MP has refused to take the CRPF protection.
+Making a statement in Rajya Sabha and then in Lok Sabha, Shah said the Hyderabad MP has refused to take the CRPF protection.

 The minister said that Owaisi had been offered security in the past too and a government assessment has found that he still faces security threat.